RedTurtle/rt.lastmodifier/README.rst

     ...
     eggs=
        ...
-       collective.lastmodifier
+       rt.lastmodifier

-After that, install the "collective.lastmodifier" add-on product.
+After that, install the "rt.lastmodifier" add-on product.

 ..
 Note::
     Installation wil trigger the new index creation and population.
 This can require some times